 Experts who took part in Patient-Centered Oncology Care® 2021 said when guidelines recommend high-cost targeted therapies or immunotherapies, the focus must turn to areas such as imaging, diagnostic tests, and other elements that contribute to the cost of care.

-“I have a bunch of scars,” she told the audience during the final panel discussion at Patient-Centered Oncology Care®, the multistakeholder meeting presented September 23-24, 2021, by The American Journal of Managed Care®.
+“I have a bunch of scars,” Nguyen told the audience during the final panel discussion of Patient-Centered Oncology Care®, the multistakeholder meeting presented September 23-24, 2021, by The American Journal of Managed Care®.

-“There was a lot of resistance,” Nguyen said, and her organization was called to appear at the state legislature to explain what pathways were.
-Thus came the process of taking feedback, meeting with focus groups from both academic and community oncology practices.
+“It was very intimidating,” said Nguyen, now vice president of Enterprise Pharmacy for the OptumCare/UnitedHealth Group.
+Thus came the process of taking feedback, which required meeting with focus groups from oncology practices large and small.
 And slowly, pathways gained not just acceptance but an embrace, and both academic centers and large community oncology networks developed their own pathways, often built on the framework of a commercial product.